 We love unique accommodations.
 As soon as we saw we could be sleeping under the stars in a tipi during our Alberta adventures, we knew it had to be worth the bit of a detour.
 And it was.
 Why sleep in just a tent when you can sleep in a tipi?
 Not only was it a fun experience for both the adults and kids, but the drive was so beautiful that we were pulling over several times on our way there to snap photos — the scenery was mesmerizing.
 Kananaskis Country is such a dream!

 Tipi camping sure is rustic, but once you’re set up you really do feel at one with nature.
-Especially when night comes and it is time for lights out.
+Especially when night comes and it is time for lights out, sleeping under the stars in a tipi is magical.
 We were treated to a solid night sleep in the darkness as we fell asleep listing to the water rushing in the woods behind us.

 It is important to remember that when you’re in the wilderness, you’re in bear country.
 You always hope you will not be greeted by a bear at the campsite through the night, so make sure you take all of the necessary precautions, especially when you have three kids five and under with you — and a ‘flap door’ that just simply ties in a couple places.

 The shower house was very basic — you just couldn’t be under the water when the toilet was flushed, or the water would get really hot.
 As long as you moved for a minute when you heard a flush, you were able to comfortably get the shower you all needed to freshen up.

 It was so fun enjoying our campfire, making s’mores and hearing the kids’ excitement about sleeping in the tipi.
 Tucking them into bed that night, the girls also were not shy about exclaiming that it was the best. day. ever.